Skip to main content

 The central tenet of the ADA’s application here is the concept of a “voluntary” program.
 The EEOC has clarified that a program involving disability-related inquiries or medical exams is only considered voluntary if an employer does not require participation and does not penalize employees who choose not to participate.

 To prevent subtle coercion, the EEOC has set limits on the value of incentives that can be offered.
-Generally, the total incentive for participating in a wellness program that is part of a and involves medical inquiries may not exceed 30% of the total cost of self-only coverage.
+Generally, the total incentive for participating in a wellness program that is part of a group health plan and involves medical inquiries may not exceed 30% of the total cost of self-only coverage.
 This rule ensures that the financial reward is not so substantial that it makes refusal to participate an economically untenable choice for the employee.

 What Are the Specific EEOC Rules for Wellness Programs

-The EEOC’s final rule on under the ADA creates a clear set of standards.
+The EEOC’s final rule on employer wellness programs under the ADA creates a clear set of standards.
 These standards apply to all wellness programs that obtain medical information, whether they are part of a group health plan or offered independently.
 The primary requirements are designed to preserve employee autonomy and protect against discriminatory practices.

 1. Reasonable Design A program must be reasonably designed to promote health or prevent disease.
 It cannot be a data-gathering exercise in disguise.
 For instance, a program that collects health information through an HRA but fails to provide any follow-up feedback or health coaching would likely not meet this standard.
 The purpose must be to genuinely improve employee health based on the information gathered.